zzzprojects/learn-orm/tutorials/dapper-transaction/dynamic-parameters.md

 }
 ```

-It is almost like a generic list where you can just call.
+It is almost like a generic list you can call.
 Let's have a look into another example that inserts an author into the database using dynamic parameters.

 ```csharp
 private static void InsertSingleAuthorUsingDynamicParameters()